-You can use the edX mobile app to download course videos so that you can watch them whenever you want to, even without an Internet connection.
-When you have an Internet connection, you can also read course announcements, participate in discussions, and get started on homework and other assignments.
+You can use the edX mobile apps to download course videos so that you can watch them whenever you want to, even without an Internet connection.
+When you have an Internet connection, you can also read course announcements, participate in course discussions, and get started on homework and other assignments.
 To complete an entire course, you use a web browser on a computer.

-The edX mobile app is currently available for Android smartphones and iPhones.
+There is currently an edX mobile app for Android smartphones and another for iPhones.